turingschool/launch-curriculum/module3/lessons/Week4/LinkedIn.md

 ### Section 1: Introduction

-❓What do you already know about LinkedinIn?
+❓What do you already know about [LinkedIn](https://www.linkedin.com/)?
 Have you used it before?

 LinkedIn is a social media tool you can use to:
 * Tell your career story on digital platforms